Braxtar/Ez-OBRotation/README.md

 **Ez OBRotation** is a lightweight World of Warcraft utility designed to bridge the gap between "One Button Rotation" (OBR) setups and your muscle memory.
 While standard OBR tell you *what* to press, it hides the actual keybind associated with that action.

+Just drop the one button rotation icon to one of your bar, ideally bar 6 or 7 that you do not use, increase the size and from there, you will see the spell icon and keybind showing up.
+It works both with Blizzard standard UI and Bartender4.

 This addon dynamically pulls your current keybinds and overlays them directly onto your OBR buttons, ensuring you never have to guess which key is mapped to your next move.

 ## 🚀 Features